HireDale/hiredale.github.io/table-of-contents.md

 # **TABLE OF CONTENTS**
 ---
-To begin, select a topic.
-These topics are categorized into sections that group related information together, making them easier to navigate.
+Browse the sections below for professional and technical content — from product documentation and troubleshooting resources to game reviews and insights into my work.
+Each category is organized for easy navigation and include sample projects, guides, and articles that move from high‑level overviews to detailed instructions.

 ## **PRODUCT DOCUMENTATION**
-Access resources covering user guidance, release updates, historical changes, and technical references for the fictitious **Daley Dose** application — an online prescription service created for technical portfolio purposes.
+Access resources covering sample user guides, release updates, historical changes, and technical references for the fictitious **Daley Dose** application — an online prescription service created for technical portfolio purposes.

 - [**Product Overview**](https://hiredale.github.io/daleydose/)
   Open the Daley Dose central hub to explore its main features, navigation, and available resources.